-Deism is the teaching that God exists, He created the universe and everything in it, but He stopped being involved in the universe and in people's lives after He made the universe.
-Another way of looking at it is to say that God created the universe with everything in it and is letting everything go its natural course without any further intervention on His part.
-Deism teaches that there are no more miracles and that the Bible is not inspired of God.
+Deism is the teaching that God exists, that he created the universe and everything in it, but that he stopped being involved in the universe and in people's lives after he made the universe.
+Another way of looking at it is to say that God created the universe with everything in it and is letting everything go its natural course without any further intervention on his part.
+Deism teaches that there are no more miracles, and that the Bible is not inspired of God.

 “Deism is the recognition of a universal creative force greater than that demonstrated by mankind, supported by personal observation of laws and designs in nature and the universe, perpetuated and validated by the innate ability of human reason coupled with the rejection of claims made by individuals and organized religions of having received special divine revelation.”1